 Our vision for your care is simple.
 To give you world-class, specialized care close to home.
 It’s what we all want and deserve.
 It’s what will keep our bodies healthy so we can keep living the life we love.

 We provide this exceptional care right now.
 But we need to grow to keep pace with our booming and aging population, many of whom have multiple chronic diseases.

 How do we plan to grow?
 We’re not talking just about getting bigger.
 We’re completely rethinking what a hospital can be, going far beyond what a hospital is today.
 We’re planning to build a healthcare system that offers state-of-the-art diagnostics and personalized treatments, delivered by highly trained specialists in spaces that welcome nature as an active participant in care, healing, and wellness.
 And all of this offered right in your own backyard.

 To make our vision your reality, we will:

 - Expand RVH’s cancer, heart, trauma, youth mental health and other programs that offer specialized care for patients across Simcoe Muskoka

 - Build an all-new healthcare facility in Innisfil, the largest community in the region without its own community hospital

 - Innovate by applying research breakthroughs to patient care and adopt leading-edge medical education

-- Double the size of our existing site on Georgian Drive, while also doubling the size of our staff to 6,000
+- Expand the size of our existing site on Georgian Drive, while also expanding the size of our staff to 6,000